HiveDesk

 Minimum Wage Mandates

-The minimum wage in Arizona will continue to rise each year based on the increase in the cost of living index.
+The minimum wage in D.C. will continue to rise each year in proportion to the increase in the Consumer Price Index.

 Overtime Rules